TENS MACHINE USE

 Display Symbols and their Meanings:

 Power Bar: This shows the output from 0 to 15 for both left and right channels.
 Each segment represents approximately 7% of the total output.

-: Pressing the ‘Boost’ button at the top right of the unit activates the Boost mode.
+Pressing the ‘Boost’ button at the top right of the unit activates the Boost mode.
 This function is used during contractions.
 The small arrow to the left of the word Boost will remain on, indicating the unit is in a continuous mode.
-There are two Boost modes available indicated by a 1 or 2 in a small circle next to the word BOOST.
-You can switch between them by pressing the Mode key.
+There are two Boost modes available indicated by a 1 or 2.
+You can switch between them by pressing the Mode Button.

-: This function is used at the onset of labour and in-between contractions.
-The small arrow to the left of the word Burst will flash in time with the bursting rhythm you feel from the Elle TENS.
-There are two Burst modes available indicated by a 1 or 2 in a small circle next to the word BURST.
-You can switch between them by pressing the Mode Key.
+BURST is used at the onset of labour and in-between contractions.
+The small arrow to the left of the word Burst will flash in time with the bursting rhythm you feel from the Elle TENS 2.
+There are two Burst modes available indicated by a 1 or 2.
+You can switch between them by pressing the Mode Button.

 Low Battery Indicator: This sign will start flashing when the batteries are running low.
 If this is the case, change both batteries.
 Please refer to #Figures 1-5 for instructions.

 Opti-max: Indicates the Opti-max output.
 Each segment represents 20% of total Opti-max power.
 Please refer to page 8 for more details.

 Contraction Timer: Starts by pressing the Boost Button, this automatically records the duration of your contraction.

 Pad contact warning: (safety cut out) This symbol will appear if any of your pads are not attached securely to the skin.